Cleveland PCC candidates clash over officer numbers

 Conservative hopeful Ken Lupton doubted the figure during a debate on BBC Tees.

-Labour's Barry Coppinger said neighbourhood policing was vital while the Green Party's Joe Michna warned against making pledges on numbers.'On the streets'
+Labour's Barry Coppinger said neighbourhood policing was vital while the Green Party's Joe Michna warned against making pledges on numbers.

 Mr Alam, a former Cleveland Police officer who received £800,000 in compensation from the force after he was wrongfully jailed, said a officers could be on the beat more if minor changes were made.